Moore's Ford lynchings: Grand jury investigation

-U.S. District Judge T. Hoyt Davis selected and charged a 23-man grand jury, which included two African Americans, to hear testimony in the case on December 2, 1946.
+On December 2, 1946, U.S. District Judge T. Hoyt Davis selected and charged a 23-man grand jury, which included two African Americans, to hear testimony in the case.
 At the time Governor Ellis Arnall claimed "that 15 to 20 of the mob members are known by name."
 The case was presented to the jury by United States District Attorney John P. Cowart and John Kelly from the Criminal Division of the Department of Justice.
 The judge "pointed out that federal courts have no jurisdiction over the offense of murder except under well defined conditions."

 Barnette Hester, the man allegedly stabbed by Roger Malcom, testified.
 He was followed by Harrison, the farmer who had employed the two couples, who testified for six hours.
 The following Monday was the fifth day of testimony.
 On that day Harrison's sons Loy Jr. and Talmadge testified.
-Additionally, B.H.
-Hester, the father of Barnette and George Hester, testified.
+Additionally, B. H. Hester, the father of Barnette and George Hester, testified.
 Perry Dillard, Eugene Evans, Emmerson Farmer, and Ridden Farmer, who lived near the location of the four shooting murders, testified that day as well.
 The last to be questioned that day was FBI Agent George Dillard.

 On December 10, the sixth day of hearings, ten witnesses were heard.
 They were: Joe Parrish, Harrison's brother-in-law; George Robert Hester and James Weldon Hester, brothers of Barnette Hester; Grady Malcom, Weyman Fletcher Malcom, Cleonius Malcom, Levy Adcock, Willie Lou Head, and FBI Agent Dick Hunter.

 On the seventh day of testimony, six people were questioned.
-Among them were African Americans Mrs. Elizabeth Toler, Eugene White, Boysie Daniel. and Paul Brown.
+Among them were African Americans Mrs. Elizabeth Toler, Eugene White, Boysie Daniel, and Paul Brown.